hashicorp/terraform-provider-azuread/website/docs/r/application.html.markdown

 * `id` - (Required) The unique identifier for one of the OAuth2Permission or AppRole instances that the resource application exposes.

 * `type` - (Required) Specifies whether the id property references an OAuth2Permission or an AppRole.
-Possible values are "scope" or "role".
+Possible values are "Scope" or "Role" (case sensitive).

 ## Attributes Reference